 Provision of safe and secure transportation infrastructure to create a safe mobility system.
-The goal is to increase safety of the community when using the transport system for all users targeting zero deaths by 2050.
+The goal is to increase safety of the community when using the transport system for all users targeting no lives lost by 2050.

-- + Keeping WA Moving. - + WA Road Safety Commission Driving Change: Road Safety Strategy for Western Australia 2020-30. - + The National Road Safety Strategy (NRSS) 2021-2030.9 - + MRWA Road Safety Policy.
+- + Keeping WA Moving. - + WA Road Safety Commission Driving Change: Road Safety Strategy for Western Australia 2020-30. - + The National Road Safety Strategy (NRSS) 2021-2030.9 - + Main Roads Western Australia Road Safety Policy.